ubco-W2022T1-cosc301/project-group39/final_report_group39.md

 ---

 ## Question 1 + Results (Rhys' Section)
-### How many of the shootings in our data can be considered mass shootings and has the number of shootings been increasing in recent years?
+### What percentage of shootings can be considered mass shootings and has the number of shootings been increasing in recent years?
 The accepted definition of a mass shooting is defined as: "four or more people injured or killed per incident of gun violence."
 With that in mind, I have been looking at the frequency of injured or killed per incident analyzed.
 ####
 ![Injured Frequency](../project-group39/images/injured_frequency_rhys.png)